Cerenaut/Preprocess-CIFAR/README.md

 `python src/cifar100.py --dataset train --input_file /path/to/test --output_path /path/to/output/testing`

-**Note:** We assume that the filenames are kept intact from the original dataset.
-If they have been renamed, the constants can be easily changed inside `src/cifar10.py` to the appropriate filename.

 #### Grayscale

 The original images are coloured, you may optionally pass the `--grayscale` parameter to convert the images to grayscale.